Strike by Alaska ferry workers snarls travel plans

 The last strike by ferry workers occurred in 1977 and lasted 20 days, said Meadow Bailey, communications director for the transportation department.

 By email, she said the department is letting stranded passengers in Ketchikan with no other lodging options stay on board an idled ferry that had been bound for Bellingham until they can make alternate arrangements.
-It wasn't immediately clear how many travelers had accepted that offer, which includes access to beds and showers.
+She said fewer than 20 people were on board and had access to beds and showers.

 Earlier this week, MacKinnon questioned the timing of the strike, coinciding with the Southeast Alaska State Fair.
 "We're disappointed that they chose this time to do it," he said.
 "I think there was probably some calculation behind that."